Human Resource And Management

 There is the principle of rights.
 As the name suggests, freedom towards something.
 In simple, the rule suggests that society should have unlimited access to their freedom.
 So, Alex should and must disclose the secret of the cell having an internet connection since the retailer has the right to know.

 There must be a new alternative if the actions do not work.
 The alternative is to advise the production department to give some kind of restrictions to sites that are not favorable to children under the age of ten.
-The alternative can favor the company economically since the sales will increase and also it will be both legal and ethical abiding.
+The alternative can favor the company economically since the sales will increase, and it will also be both legal and ethical abiding.

 Works Cited